 - British Ecological Society

 - Plant-pollinator interactions

 - Phenology and temporal ecology

 My research aims to understand the structure and function of ecological communities and species interactions, mostly with plants and pollinators.
 In doing so, I explore the interplay among biotic context, abiotic variation, and species’ phenologies.
 I ask how these factors influence plant and animal populations, their interactions, and community structure from a basic ecological perspective and under rapid climate change scenarios.

-I address research questions using a variety of approaches including: observational field studies that use existing natural variation, field and laboratory experiments that build upon knowledge of this variation, and analytical tools like null model simulations, community phylogenetics, and network analyses.
+I address research questions using a variety of approaches including: observational field studies that use existing natural variation, field and laboratory experiments that build upon knowledge of this variation, and analytical tools like network analyses and null model simulations.